 I don’t know about you but I have literally been eating spoons of biscoff straight from the jar!
 It’s soooo delicious and seems to be an ingredient right on trend at the moment!
 Well I took it to next level and made these deliciously gooey vegan biscoff brownies!!!

-You can make so many things with biscoff, wether it’s the lotus biscuits or smooth spread!
-From pancakes, to flavouring coffee and pretty cakes to freak shakes!
+You can make so many things with biscoff, whether it’s the lotus biscuits or smooth spread!
+From pancakes, to flavouring coffee and pretty cakes like this vegan biscoff cheesecake, to freak shakes!

 Biscoff Vegan Brownies